dnlbowers/modern-buddhism/README.md

 ***
 * The footer includes direct links to all the NKT's social media accounts with an invitation to connect to the NKT directly via these channels.

+* These links were imported from font awesome using Javascript at the bottom of the page.
+I was advised that linking the CDN in the header would load faster however the lighthouse tools in devtools showed a different story as the performance score became negatively affected by the CDN link.

 * I included a disclaimer that the site is intended solely for educational purposes and that all images and videos remain the property of NKT-IKBU.
 I added this after seeking advice from the Code Institute on slack.
 To make an accurate tribute to the tradition, I needed to use the appropriate images.
 Most of the pictures found on the usual sources were of entirely different practice and were irrelevant to my theme.

 ![Page footer](docs/screenshots/footer.jpg)